section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 ### Creating a sample widget in Java
 This section will create a sample app with a blank activity and a widget.
 Our focus is on creating a functional widget and testing different Android app widget aspects.

-**Step 1: Create a new Android Studio project**
+### Step 1: Create a new Android Studio project.
-In this section, we will create a sample app with a blank activity and a widget.
-Our focus is on creating a functional widget and testing different Android app widget aspects.
+Open Android Studio and create a new project.
+Use the Empty Activity project template and name the project **App Widgets Demo.** Select `Java` as the project's programming language.

 ![Android Studio create project](/engineering-education/android-application-widgets-tutorial-in-java/android-studio-create-empty-activity-project.jpg)

-**Step 2: Create a new widget**
+### Step 2: Create a new widget
 To create a widget, navigate to the package name `com.demo.widgetsdemo` and right-click.
-Navigate to `New` -> `Widget` -> `App Widget` as shown in the screenshot below.
+Select `New` -> `Widget` -> `App Widget` as shown in the screenshot below.

 ![Android Studio create new widget](/engineering-education/android-application-widgets-tutorial-in-java/android-studio-create-new-widget.jpg)